Provable and Efficient Continual Representation Learning

 Metric dimension will help us characterize the sample complexity.
 However, we also would like to understand when $\bPf$ can help.
 To this end, we introduce definitions that capture the population loss (infinite data limit) of new tasks and the \emph{feature compatibility} between the new tasks and $\pf$ of old tasks.
 These definitions help decouple the finite sample size $N$ and the distribution of the new tasks. \begin{definition}[Distributional quantities] Define the population (infinite-sample) risk as $\Lc(\hb,\phi)=\E[\Lch(\hb,\phi)]$.
 Define the optimal risk over representation $\bPhi$ as $\Lco=\min_{\hb\in\Hb^\Tn,\phi\in\bPhi}\Lc(\hb,\phi)$.
 Note that the optimal risk can always choose the best representations within $\bPn$ and $\bPf$ since $\bPn+\bPf\subseteq \bPhi$.
 Finally, define the optimal population risk using frozen $\pf$ to be $\Lco_{\pfh}=\min_{\hb\in\Hb^\Tn,\pn\in\bPn}\Lc(\hb,\phi)$ s.t.~$\phi=\pn+\pf$. \end{definition} Following this, the \emph{representation mismatch} introduced below assesses the suboptimality of $\pf$ for the new task distributions compared to the optimal hypothesis within $\bPhi$. \begin{definition}[New \& old tasks mismatch] is defined as \end{definition} By construction, $\MM$ is guaranteed to be non-negative.
 Additionally, $\MM=0$ if we choose global space to be $\bPhi=\bPn+\bPf$ and $\pf$ to be the optimal hypothesis wihin $\bPf$.
-With these definitions, we have the following generalization bound regarding \eqref{crl} problem. \app{The proof is deferred to appendix\ylm{the Appendix \ref{app B}}.} \begin{theorem} Let $\hb,\hhb$ denote the set of classifiers $(h_t)_{t=1}^\Tn,(\hh_t)_{t=1}^\Tn$ respectively and $(\hhb,\hat{\phi}=\pnh+\pf)$ be the solution of \eqref{crl}.
+With these definitions, we have the following generalization bound regarding \eqref{crl} problem. \begin{theorem} Let $\hb,\hhb$ denote the set of classifiers $(h_t)_{t=1}^\Tn,(\hh_t)_{t=1}^\Tn$ respectively and $(\hhb,\hat{\phi}=\pnh+\pf)$ be the solution of \eqref{crl} given $\pf$.
 Suppose that the loss function $\ell(y,\hat{y})$ takes values on $[0,1]$ and is $\Gamma$-Lipschitz w.r.t.~$\hat{y}$. {Suppose that input set $\Xc$ is bounded and all $\pn\in\bPn,~h\in\Hb$, \ylm{$\bPn\in\{\bPn^i,1\leq i\leq k\}$,} and $\pf$ have Lipschitz constants upper bounded with respect to Euclidean distance}.